 In addition to the above, the new Act also adds the hazards listed in the Housing Act (2004) as factors to be considered when assessing whether a property is fit for human habitation.

-There are 29 of these and the full list can be found here.
-It includes things like mould, safety against intruders and noise.
+There are 29 of these, including mould, safety against intruders and noise.

 In assessing whether a property is fit or not, what matters is whether it is ‘reasonably suitable for occupation in that condition’ with regard to the original nine protections and the Housing Act (2004) hazards.

 The Housing Health and Safety Rating System breaks the Housing Act (2004) hazards down into categories of seriousness.
-(Still with us?)
-Previously, higher-categories hazards have warranted more urgent repairs and extreme penalties.
+In the past, higher-categories hazards have warranted more urgent repairs and extreme penalties.

 But under the new rules, whether the hazards are what is termed ‘Category 1’ or ‘Category 2’ is not thought to matter.
 All that matters is whether the property is reasonably fit by reference to all hazards and the original 9 considerations.